Emilie Woldvik: LSK Kvinner

-FC Rosengård
+Rosengård

 On 11 January 2025, Woldvik joined reigning Swedish Damallsvenskan champions FC Rosengård on a two-year contract.
+She spent six months with Rosengård, scoring three goals in twelve starts for the club.

+Fiorentina

+In August 2025, Woldvik was announced at Italian club ACF Fiorentina.

 International career

-Youth

 Woldvik has represented Norway at multiple youth levels, starting in 2014 with the under-15s.
 In 2018 she was a member of the squad that competed at the 2018 Under-19 European Championship.
 She made three appearances as Norway topped the group before being eliminated by Germany 2–0 in the semi-finals.

-Senior

 In February 2020, Woldvik received her first senior national team call-up for the 2020 Algarve Cup, the only debutant in the squad.
 On 7 March 2020, she made her senior international debut as a 74th-minute substitute for Ingrid Moe Wold in a 4–0 semi-final defeat to Germany.

 On 16 June 2025, Woldvik was called up to the Norway squad for the UEFA Women's Euro 2025.